 Hunting game birds and deer with dogs in Victoria

 Any dogs that are used for game hunting must instinctively hunt, be non-aggressive, obedient and able to be trained to obey commands from the hunter to only hunt certain types of game animals and to ignore distractions in the field.
-Such characteristics are found in certain dog breeds, many of which have been selectively bred over centuries for these traits.
+Such characteristics are found in certain dog breeds, which have been selectively bred over centuries for these traits.

 + Expand all- Collapse all